franziskuskiefer/content-signature/draft-thomson-http-content-signature.md

 : This parameter identifies the key that was used to produce the signature.
   This could identify a key that is carried in the Encryption-Key header field.
   This parameter can always be provided together with other parameters.
+Use of this Header Parameter is OPTIONAL.

 x5u:

 : The "x5u" (X.509 URL) Header Parameter is a URI [RFC3986] that refers to a resource for the X.509 public key certificate or certificate chain [RFC5280] corresponding to the key used to produce the content-signature.
-The identified resource MUST provide a representation of the certificate or certificate chain that conforms to RFC 5280 [RFC5280] in PEM-encoded form, with each certificate delimited as specified in Section 6.1 of RFC 4945 [RFC4945].
-The certificate containing the public key corresponding to the key used to produce the content-sogmatire MUST be the first certificate.
-This MAY be followed by additional certificates, with each subsequent certificate being the one used to certify the previous one.
-The first certificate MUST have the critical extension contentSigning set {{x509ext}}.
+The identified resource MUST provide a representation of the certificate chain including the CA certificate that conforms to RFC 5280 [RFC5280] in PEM-encoded form, with each certificate delimited as specified in Section 6.1 of RFC 4945 [RFC4945].
+  The certificate containing the public key corresponding to the key used to produce the content-signature MUST be the first certificate.
+This MUST be followed by the certificate chain, with each subsequent certificate being the one used to certify the previous one.
+The first certificate MUST have the extended key usage extension set to Content-Signing {{x509ext}}.
-  The protocol used to acquire the resource MUST provide integrity protection; an HTTP GET request to retrieve the certificate MUST use TLS [RFC5246]; and the identity of the server MUST be validated, as per Section 6 of RFC 6125 [RFC6125].
+  The protocol used to acquire the resource MUST provide integrity protection;
+  an HTTP GET request to retrieve the certificate MUST use TLS [RFC5246]; and the identity of the server MUST be validated, as per Section 6 of RFC 6125 [RFC6125].
 Also, see Section 8 on TLS requirements.
 Use of this Header Parameter is OPTIONAL.

 p256ecdsa: